bluealloy/revm/documentation/src/crates/revm/handler.md

 ### PreExecutionHandler

-Consist of functions that are called before execution loop.
+Consist of functions that are called before execution.
 They are called in the following order:

 * load